NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 }
 ```

 In this case, the `tcpudp` is a non-key leaf that needs to be specified as a parameter when entering the `service-group` submode.
-Once in the submode, the commands `backup-server-event-log` and `extended-stat`s are present.
+Once in the submode the commands backup-server-event-log and extended-stats are present.
 Leaves with the `tailf:cli-hide-in-submode` attribute are given after the last key, in the sequence they appear in the list.

 It is also possible to allow leaf values to be entered in between key elements.
 For example: